Fall Creek Falls – Oconee County, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Fall Creek Falls

 Fall Creek winds through Oconee County and empties into the Chattooga River.
 A popular place for hikers, it has three waterfalls over a mile-long stretch, which range from 30 to 50 feet high.
-The upper waterfall (shown here) and is 35 feet tall.
+The second level of falls is pictured below.

 For more adventurous explorers, the trail continues two miles downstream where you can see the other falls.
 It becomes more difficult the further you hike since it is not well marked and the thickets are overgrown.